 Determining Eligibility for Georgetown University Assistance

-Your eligibility for Georgetown University scholarship assistance is determined using a need-analysis formula, similar to the federal model, but which analyzes additional factors Georgetown believes affects students’ ability to contribute to educational expenses.
+Along with the FAFSA, the CSS Profile is required to determine eligibility for Georgetown University scholarship assistance.
+It is based on a need-analysis formula similar to the federal model but which analyzes additional factors Georgetown believes affects students’ and their families’ ability to contribute to educational expenses.
 In order for limited funds to be shared most equitably, the university expects that each student and his or her family will contribute to the fullest extent possible to meet educational expenses and will draw on income and all family net assets (including home equity).

 To determine eligibility, Georgetown collects information about income and assets from both natural parents, even if they are separated or divorced.

 Under the formula for determining eligibility for Georgetown scholarship funds, students are expected to contribute to the cost of their education by providing a mandatory minimum expected contribution from summer employment and/or savings.